orsonteodoro/oiledmachine-overlay/README.md

 the fix require these features to be present.

-In addition, ARCH=amd64 users without CET must build and rebuild all packages that use LTO with Clang or disable selectively LTO in to prevent building/linking issues when LLVM CFI is being used.
+In addition, ARCH=amd64 users without CET must build and rebuild all packages that use LTO with Clang or disable selectively LTO in to prevent building or linking issues when LLVM CFI is being used.
 LLVM CFI requires LTO to work.
 There may be issues with static-libs.
 If problems are encountered with static-libs, the package should either disable static-libs or the static-libs recompiled with with Clang only.
+This is too prevent any link-time issues or intermediate representation (IR) or LTO bytecode incompability since LTO will use that information to optimize (finish compiling) in link phase.

 ### 2023 policy